 Death Canyon near Jackson Hole in Grand Teton National Park, Wyoming, USA.

-On the drive to the trail-head, the Grand Teton Range consumes the view and early morning sunrise lends a pink-orange glow to the summits of the tall mountains.
+On the drive to the trail-head just north of Jackson Hole, the Grand Teton Range consumes the view and early morning sunrise lends a pink-orange glow to the summits of the tall mountains.

 Today's hike targets Death Canyon at the south end of Grand Teton National Park in Wyoming, USA.
 The last mile to the trail-head is rugged road where 4-wheel drive would have been helpful but careful circumnavigation of massive ruts and boulders leads to a hiking start of 7:30 AM on a clear and brisk morning.